vlukiyanov/blog/content/posts/explore-redis-streams-akka-streams.md

 }
 ```

 The parameters here need tuning, but this will poll Redis at some fixed interval, then flatten the lists of messages using `.mapConcat(_.asScala.toList)`.
-On my local system setting parallelism to 4 increased throughput to a maximum, given Redis is single threaded this is again something to note, though may not be relevant in actual production scenarios.
 The code for this is in [`RedisStreamsSource.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/api/RedisStreamsSource.scala) and [`ConsumerExample.scala`](https://github.com/vlukiyanov/akka-redis-streams-example/blob/main/src/main/scala/example/ConsumerExample.scala).

 # Acknowledging messages